jina-ai/jina/docs/chapters/yaml/yaml.rst

 .. confval:: drivers

-    A map of the names to the handlers, the name can be referred in ``jina pod --driver``
+    A map of the driver group to the handlers, the name can be referred in ``jina pod --driver_group``

 .. confval:: handlers